 - The current versions of Captain Marvel, Black Canary, Tarantula, and Doctor Mid-Nite don't appear to based on any preexisting bearers of the names, and Word of God states the Flash isn't Barry Allen or Wally West.

 - The Cape: Supergirl is nice, good-natured, and trusting.
 And she always tries to make the right thing.

 - Composite Character: The Joker has traits from Bane, Metallo and the Kryptonite Man (he pumps kryptonite-based drugs into his blood to increase his muscle mass).

-- Cool Bike: Batgirl owns a sci-fi bike which resembles cross between a bike and the Batmobile.
+- Cool Bike: Batgirl owns a sci-fi bike that resembles a cross between a bike and the Batmobile.

 - The Cowl: Batgirl is rude, cynical and bossy; but she wants to protect and help people.

 - Crapsaccharine World: Metropolis.
-Lex Luthor's discoveries, especially his solar battery, had apparently turned the city into a place where pollution, waste, unemployment, homelessness... were no longer a concern.
-Then it was revealed that his solar battery was a dead baby whom he murdered itself.
+Lex Luthor's discoveries, especially his solar battery, had apparently turned the city into a place where pollution, waste, unemployment, and homelessness were no longer a concern.
+Then it was revealed that his solar battery was a dead baby whom he murdered himself.

 - Crazy-Prepared: Invoked when Batgirl states that Lex must be prepared for anything and everything, no matter how unlikely.Supergirl: Another door?
 Who did Lex think would try to break into this building — ME?

 Batgirl: If you were Luthor, wouldn't you prepare for any possibility?

 - Cruel Mercy: Why Batgirl doesn't want Luthor dead?
 Because she wants him to suffer.
 If he's dead she can't make him pay.Batgirl: Stop.
 I need him alive.